eraykeskinmac/strands-telegram/README.md

 - Create an issue on GitHub for bug reports
 - Join our community discussions for questions
-- Check the Strands Agents documentation for integration help
+- Check the Strands Agents SDK documentation for integration help

 ---